Otto Orlandi

-Ottavio Orlandi, known professionally as Otto Orlandi, is a recording artist, music producer, sound designer and ghost producer from Como, Italy.
+Ottavio Orlandi, known professionally as Otto Orlandi, is a recording artist, music producer, sound designer, ghost producer and businessperson from Como, Italy.
 His musical output is a mixture of pop, dance and EDM.
-His biggest hits to date are his collaborations "Bells At Midnight" and "Don't Miss You".
-He is the owner of the company O Music S.r.l. which is divided into recording and management departments.
+His collaborations include "Don't Miss You" and "Seven Days".
+Additionally, he holds the position of CEO & founder at O Music, a company comprising both recording and management divisions.

 Background

-Otto Orlandi worked as a lighting designer at the Como Fashion Café nightclub and it was through this role he was inspired to learn about music production.
-He enrolled at the Music Academy of Como and graduated in sound design.
+Orlandi enrolled at the Music Academy of Como and graduated in sound design.

 Artist career

 Breakthrough

 In November 2014, Otto Orlandi had his first hit release.
 "Bells At Midnight" was a collaboration with Thomas Newson and featured vocals from Melanie Fontana.
-It was released by Marco V's record label In Charge, a sub-label of Dutch label Be Yourself Music.
+It was released by Marco V's record label in Charge, a sub-label of Dutch label Be Yourself Music.
 The track was played by some of the world's top DJs including Hardwell on his On Air radio show, by Nicky Romero on his Protocol radio show, by W&W on their Mainstage radio show and by Blasterjaxx.
-"Bells At Midnight" reached #3 on the Beatport Progressive house Top 100 chart and #23 on the Beatport overall Top 100.
+"Bells At Midnight" reached No. 3 on the Beatport Progressive house Top 100 chart and No. 23 on the Beatport overall Top 100.